 Shopify is one of the biggest power players in the ecommerce platform market today.
 If you’re thinking about rebranding, you may be wondering how to change the store name on Shopify.
 It’s relatively simple to do but absolutely not something you should do on a whim because changing your shop name affects how customers find you.

 It may seem like an anxiety-pumping process, but don’t let it stop you.
 If you’ve made a mistake with branding, the change could kickstart your growth.

-In this guide, you’ll learn how to make the change using the desktop website and the mobile app.
+In this simple guide, you’ll learn how to make the change using the desktop website and the mobile app.